reselbob/SimpleWeb3Auth/README.md

 The web page HTML is located at [./src/public/index.html](./src/public/index.html).
 The client side logic used by the HTML in the web page is located at [./src/public/functions.js](./src/public/functions.js).

-IMPORTANT: This project requires that a web browser with the MetaMask plugin installed be used to access the application's web page.
+IMPORTANT: This project requires that a Chromium web browser with the MetaMask plugin installed be used to access the application's web page.
+For instructions on a Chromium web browser to [here](https://metamask.io/download/).

-# Running the application
+# Installing the application

-## Step 1: Download the source code from GitHub

 In a terminal window execute the following command: